 - Use the Jaeger UI to view detailed trace information.

 - Use the Jaeger UI to locate application performance bottlenecks.

-- The application calls the OpenTracing API.
+- The application calls the OpenTracing API operations.

 You can use the following query statements in this example: